 Breast Augmentation Tacoma Washington

-When a woman wishing to enhance the appearance of her breasts seeks implant-based breast augmentation, the operation can successfully accomplish this goal in most cases.
+When a woman wishing to enhance the appearance of her breasts seeks implant-based breast augmentation, the operation can successfully accomplish these goals in most cases.
 In some cases, a breast lift (mastopexy), or a breast lift combined with an augmentation, may be necessary.
 Depending on the amount of excess or loose breast skin and the degree of descent of the nipple below the level of its normal anatomic location, implants by themselves may not be enough to recreate a youthful-appearing breast.
 During your consultation with Tacoma area board certified plastic surgeon Dr. Cohen, he will perform a physical exam with careful measurements in order to determine exactly which procedure is right for you.

 Type of Silicone and Saline Breast Implants in Tacoma

 There are two broad categories of breast implants available on the market: silicone implants and saline implants.
 It is important to note that these terms refer to the material that fills the inside of the implant, because the outer shells of both types of implants are universally made of silicone.
 Thus, a silicone implant has a silicone outer shell and is filled with silicone gel; while a saline implant has a silicone outer shell and is filled with saline, which is a sterile solution of salt in water.
 Silicone is a highly inert material that is used for making many different implantable medical devices, including insulin pumps and prosthetic joints, because of its safety and its relative lack of reactivity with the body’s immune system.
 Within each category of implant, there are two sub-categories based on the outer surface of the implant shell: textured-surface and smooth-surface.
-When an implant is made in the shape of a teardrop in order to resemble the natural shape of a breast, it is not allowed to rotate inside the body, since a rotated teardrop implant will distort the shape of the breast.
-In order to prevent such rotation, these implants are made with a textured surface so that they will “velcro” themselves to the tissues from the inside.
+When an implant is made in a teardrop shape in order to resemble the natural shapes of a breast, it is not allowed to rotate inside the body, since a rotated teardrop implant will distort the shape of the breast.
+In order to prevent such rotation, these implants are made with a textured surface so that they will “velcro” themselves to the breast tissue from the inside.
 By contrast, a round (i.e. spherical) breast implant does not require a textured surface, since if a spherical implant rotates inside the body, it will not distort the breast shape.
 For this reason, most round implants have a smooth surface, although round implants with textured surfaces do exist as well, because at one time textured surfaces were believed to decrease the long-term risk of capsular contracture, a finding that has not stood the test of time.
 Due to mounting evidence pointing at decreased safety of textured implants, Dr. Cohen currently recommends using smooth-surface implants over textured implants to all his patients.
 It is important to know that, while the first “gummy” implants introduced in the United States were all textured, this is no longer the case, and “gummy” implants now come with smooth surfaces as well.
 If a woman insists on having textured teardrop-shape implants, Dr. Cohen can still accommodate her desires after counseling her on all the current data available regarding their safety.
 For more information about this, please refer to the link for the FDA website:

 Saline and Silicone Breast Implant Safety